adhearsion/adhearsion-drb/README.md

-ahn-drb
+adhearsion-drb
 =======

-ahn-drb is an Adhearsion Plugin providing DRb connectivity.
+adhearsion-drb is an Adhearsion Plugin providing DRb connectivity.

 Features
 --------